InfiniTimeOrg/InfiniTime/README.md

 This project is far from being finished, and there are still a lot of things to do for this project to become a firmware usable by the general public.

 Do not hesitate to fork the code, hack it and create pull-requests!
+Make sure to read the [coding conventions](/doc/coding-convention.md)

+You don't need to be a programmer to contribute.
 Read this page for more information on how you can help: [How to contribute?](doc/contribute.md)

 ## Licenses